zacharylongo/CCC-410/README.md

 ### Intel-Xtinguisher Module<a name="intel-xtinguisher-module"></a> 🧯

 The Intel-Xtinguisher Module, also known as `intelx_scan.py`, focuses on document analysis and enumeration.
 It provides features for searching and analyzing documents using the intelx.io platform.
+It offers advanced parameters inline with Intelx.io's API documentation.

+ * This module also exports results to an easily readable .csv file!

 ### Shodan Module<a name="shodan-module"></a> 🚧

-The Shodan Module, also known as `shodan_scan2.py`, offers a less powerful alternative to the FireWatch Module.
-It provides functionalities for conducting host enumeration and data analysis using the Shodan platform.
+The (Unfinished) Shodan Module, also known as `shodan_scan2.py`, offers an (albeit less powerful) alternative to the FireWatch Module.
+It provides functionalities for conducting host enumeration and data analysis using the Shodan platform as a second source of info.

 ## Service Selector<a name="service-selector"></a> ☝️